7 min read

 You’ll input specific digits from your business and get a far more personalized recommendation for how much to pay in quarterly taxes.

 Want to skip the math and guesswork?
-Lettuce can put your quarterly estimated taxes on autopilot by proactively setting aside money and making your payments for you all year long.
+Lettuce can put your quarterly estimated taxes on autopilot by proactively setting aside money and making your payments each month for you all year long.

 3 Tips to Pay Your Quarterly Taxes On Time and Target